vasundrasriravi/ORM/README.md

 ## DESIGN STEPS

 ### STEP 1:
-clone the problem from github
+Clone the problem from github

 ### STEP 2:
 create a new app